ENDrain/cu-numbers/INTRODUCTION.md

 ***Examples:**
 Cyrillic|Arabic
 ---|---
-҂р҂і҂а҂ра҃і|111 111
+҂р҂і҂ара҃і|111 111

 ## 4.2 "Delimeter" style
 In "delimeter" style, "thousand" signs are prepended to each group of numerals that form a basic number, so that the whole basic number following is multiplied.

-Unlike in "plain", in this style numerals representing numbers 11-19 are swapped on each ocCyrillicrence.
+Unlike in "plain", in this style numerals representing numbers 11-19 are swapped on each occurrence.

 **Examples:**
 Cyrillic|Arabic